 Joshua H. Goldwyn

 The powerful and elegant ways in which mathematics can help us understand biological, physical, and social systems amaze me.
-As an applied mathematician, I value collaborations and problems that are engaging across multiple disciplines, and draw on a variety of mathematical methods.
-In my research, I work to model, analyze, and understand the dynamics of the brain, with a special focus on auditory neuroscience and the perception of sound.
+As an applied mathematician, I value collaboration, questions that engage across disciplines, and problems that draws on a variety of mathematical methods.
+In my research, I model and analyze the activity of neurons to understand the dynamics of the brain, with a special focus on auditory neuroscience and the perception of sound.
 I gained expertise in these fields as a PhD student at the University of Washington (advisor: Eric Shea-Brown) and as a postdoctoral fellow at New York University (mentor: John Rinzel).
-Early experiences that started me on my path include undergraduate study at Pomona College, a year spent studying mathematics at the Technion - Israel Institute of Technology, and work as a Research Assistant at the Urban Institute in Washington, DC.
+Early experiences that started me on my applied math journey include undergraduate study at Pomona College, a year spent studying mathematics at the Technion - Israel Institute of Technology, and work as a Research Assistant at the Urban Institute in Washington, DC.